kinturkt/LLM_Projects/4) LLM SQL Data Analyst/README.md

-# 🧠 LLM SQL Data Analyst
+# 🧠 SQLMind - An LLM Powered SQL Data Analyst

 An AI-powered data analyst that lets you **upload any CSV** and **ask natural language questions** - it responds with generated SQL and tabular results.